arzwa/MultilocusIsland/docs/paper/draft.md

 cause deviations from single locus predictions.
 @Fig:detdom shows the equilibrium behavior for a number of example parameter sets.
-As expected, stronger net selection against maladapted (migrant) genotypes (larger $Ls$) increases the equilibrium frequency of the locally beneficial allele relative to the single locus prediction, but the magnitude of this effect depends quite strongly on dominance.
+As expected, stronger net selection against maladapted genotypes (stronger coupling, i.e. larger $Ls$) increases the equilibrium frequency of the locally beneficial allele relative to the single locus prediction, but the magnitude of this effect depends quite strongly on dominance.
 When invading alleles are recessive ($h=0$; @fig:detdom A), gene flow is not at all impeded when deleterious alleles are rare on the island (the gff being near one; @fig:detdom E, F).